• Skip to primary navigation

 Short cuts make long delays

 Keep in mind that the seller is renovating to help themselves.
-This means that if a bathroom renovation will only pay them $13,688 they are going to want to spend less than that.
+This means that if a bathroom renovation will only pay them $15,990 they will want to spend less than that.
 Hence, the cutting of corners.

 For instance, what if they only spend $5000 but are able to recoup $10,000?
 Would that even work?